 These ownership restrictions also apply to LLC's that elect S corporation status.

-The IRS does allow "certain kinds of estates and trusts" to be shareholders of an S corporation.
+The IRS does allow "certain kinds of estates and trusts" and tax-exempt corporations (501(c)(3) non-profits, for example) to be owners of an S corporation.

 Can a Business Own Another Business?